 This game is similar to Tic-Tac-Toe except four consecutive Xs or Os win rather than just three.
-X is next to move and can make a move that guarantees a win no matter how O moves (provided that X makes the right decisions afterwards).
+X is next to move and can make a move that guarantees a win even given best play by O (provided that X makes the right decisions afterwards).
 What column should X move in for the quickest route to victory?

 In later quizzes in this course, we'll discuss more games and strategies.
 In this course, although the puzzles start out simple, we will eventually play around within many different advanced branches of logic including